raul23/nlp/README.rst

    against the ``nltk`` English corpus
 2. Those words from the given text that are not part of this corpus are considered as unusual
-3. The proportion of words from the given text that are unusual is used to determine if the given text is English or not: if the proportion in % is less than the threshold (By default, it is 25%), then the text is English.
-Otherwise, the text is not English.
+3. The proportion of words from the given text that are unusual is used to determine if the given text is English or not: if the proportion in % is less than the threshold (by default, it is 25%), then the text is English.
+Otherwise, the text is non-English.

 `:information_source:`